Ryryboy101/RATCPU/README.md

 And the bird falls at a constant rate!

 The code used to write the game can be found in the Assembly folder.

+Currently trying to learn systemVerilog to convert this into real CPU